The secret to being clever

 Do not be clever, do clever

-The most obvious reason for why it is hard to be clever is because it often is hard to find out what works and how it works.
+Often it is hard to figure out what works and how it works.
 I’m not exceptionally good at this, but I understand the fundamentals.

 But hey, if it was super easy to find useful answers, you could just type in “how to be clever” in the YouTube search bar!
 Like I did when I found this video: